HarshaVardhanMannem/Contact-List-Manager/README.md

 ##  Solution Overview & Design Decisions

 This project demonstrates a clean, maintainable approach to building a full-stack Contact List Manager.
-The backend is built with Node.js/Express and MongoDB, while the frontend uses React for a responsive, dynamic UI.
+The backend is built with Node.js/Express and SQLite, while the frontend uses React for a responsive, dynamic UI.

 **Key design decisions and trade-offs:**
 - **Simplicity & Clarity:** The code is organized for readability and maintainability, with clear separation between backend and frontend.
+- **Database Choice:** SQLite provides a lightweight, serverless database perfect for small to medium applications without external dependencies.
 - **Validation:** Both frontend and backend validate input to prevent empty fields and duplicate emails.
-- **Search:** Efficient search is implemented using MongoDB indexes and regex queries.
+- **Search:** Efficient search is implemented using SQLite indexes and LIKE queries.
 - **Error Handling:** All edge cases (empty fields, duplicates, invalid input) are handled gracefully with user-friendly messages.
 - **Bonus Features:** Delete functionality, basic styling, and tests are included (see below).
 - **Extensibility:** The codebase is structured to allow easy addition of new features (e.g., phone number, pagination, authentication).